Common Ants in Georgia And Tennessee

-Argentine Ants are a light to dark brown and range from ⅛ th to 1/12th of an inch.
+Argentine ants are a light to dark brown and range from ⅛–1/12 of an inch.
 These ants have a single node between their abdomen and thorax and only a slight elbow in their antennae.
 Some facts about Argentine ants include:

-Argentine colonies are often described as massive.
-So, while individual ants aren’t very large, they can become quite a nuisance when they nest in a moist area near a foundation wall and find an entry point to get inside.
+- Because colonies are massive, they can become quite a nuisance when they nest in a moist area near a foundation wall and find an entry point to get inside.

 If you live in our Georgia or Tennessee service area, schedule a free inspection to determine what ants you have, and let the Allgood Pest Solutions ant experts design a pest plan to deal specifically with your problem.
 We know how frustrating these pests can be.
-You can be sure that we will work quickly and safely to solve your ant issue, completely.
+You can be sure that we will work quickly and safely to solve your ant issue, guaranteed.

 Common Ants in Georgia and Tennessee in Atlanta & Knoxville Metros and Surrounding Areas